VHS Revival revisits the inaugural adventure of Hollywood’s favourite dysfunctional family.

 Long before The Simpsons made their mark on American culture, Warner Brothers gave us the Griswolds.

-Sure, there had been dysfunctional families before, but as a symbol of America’s faltering moral climate Clark and his band of three proved something of a landmark in outlining the reality of the time-honoured cross-country road trip in all of its failed glory.
-Time may have diluted the movie’s irreverence, and events may border on the caricaturistic at times, but these are very real and relatable characters caught in an all-too-familiar environment of outdated sentiments and eternal disappointment.
-The fact that they never give up on attaining the unattainable is what endears them to us so strongly.
+There had been dysfunctional families before, but as a symbol of America’s faltering moral climate, Clark and his band of three proved something of a landmark in outlining the time-honoured cross-country road trip in all of its failed glory.
+Time may have diluted the movie’s irreverence, and events may border on the caricaturistic, but these are relatable characters caught in an all-too-familiar environment of outdated sentiments and eternal disappointment.
+The fact that they never give up on attaining the unattainable is what endears us to them so strongly.

 Clark – Despite all the little problems, it really is fun, isn’t it?

 Ellen – No. But with every new day, there’s fresh hope.

 Patriarch Clark (Chevy Chase) is the person responsible for spearheading their idealistic conquest to take in the sights and sounds of the good ol’ U. S. of A. His bubblegum-popping offspring may have preferred the relatively stress-free option of flying, as would his long-suffering wife, Ellen (Beverly D’Angelo), but Clark is all about making memories, and memories they will surely make.